 The Medical Debt Forgiveness program provides relief for Toledoans who are unable to cover their outstanding medical bills due to financial hardships.
-As approved by Toledo City Council in November 2022, the city is partnering with the organization RIP Medical Debt to expend \$800,000 to purchase and retire outstanding medical debt for recipients who meet program eligibility criteria.
-RIP Medical Debt is a non-profit organization aimed at strengthening communities by abolishing burdensome medical debt.
-The organization will use the city's funds to purchase medical debt directly from providers at a fraction of the original cost and subsequently forgive the debt for eligible Toledoans, with no tax consequences or penalties.
+As approved by Toledo City Council in November 2022, the city is partnering with the organization Undue Medical Debt (previously called RIP Medical Debt) to expend \$800,000 to purchase and retire outstanding medical debt for recipients who meet program eligibility criteria.
+Undue Medical Debt is a non-profit organization aimed at strengthening communities by abolishing burdensome medical debt.
+The organization is using the city's funds to purchase medical debt directly from providers at a fraction of the original cost and subsequently is forgiving the debt for eligible Toledoans, with no tax consequences or penalties.